SH-Nihil-Mukkesh-25/car-dealership-management/README.md

 3. Data is automatically saved and loaded from CSV files.

 ---

-Thank you for checking out this Car Dealership Management System!
+This project was developed in collaboration with three other contributors @Amrita Vishwa Vidyapeetham Thank you for checking out this Car Dealership Management System!